-In order to encourage mobility and exchanges of youth, to enhance excellence of post-secondary institutions and non-governmental organizations and to enhance competitiveness of businesses, including small and medium-sized businesses the Republic of Slovenia and Canada have concluded a Youth Mobility Program.
+In order to encourage mobility and exchanges of youth, to enhance excellence of post-secondary institutions and non-governmental organizations and to strengthen competitiveness of businesses, the Republic of Slovenia and Canada have established a Youth Mobility Program.

-The Program makes it possible for young Canadians and Slovenes from age 18 to 35 to travel to the other country for up to a year.
-Under the Agreement there are 3 categories of young people who can benefit from it:
+The Program allows young Canadians and Slovenians, age 18 to 35, to travel to the other country for up to a year.
+Under the Agreement, individuals within the following 3 categories may benefit from this program:

 a) Young citizens, including post-secondary graduates, who intend to obtain further remunerated training in the host country under a pre-arranged contract of employment in support of their career development;

-b) Registered students of a post-secondary institution in their home country who intend to complete part of their academic curriculum in the host country by undertaking a pre-arranged, mandatory and remunerated internship or work placement, including in the context of an arrangement between post-secondary institutions;
+b) Registered students of a post-secondary institution in their home country who intend to complete part of their academic curriculum in the host country by undertaking a pre-arranged, mandatory and remunerated internship or work placement, including an arrangement between post-secondary institutions;

 c) Young citizens, including registered students in their home country, who intend to travel in the host country and who wish to obtain remunerated employment in order to supplement their financial resources.

-Young Canadians who wish to participate under this Agreement have to apply for it through the Embassy of Slovenia.
-The following requirements have to be met in order for a person to be eligible:
+Young Canadians who wish to participate under this Agreement must apply through the Embassy of Slovenia.
+The following requirements must be attained in order to be eligible:

 a) Be between the ages of 18 and 35 inclusively on the date the application is received by the Embassy of the Republic of Slovenia;